 Drank Water From The Tap

 When our grandparetns were thirsty they drank from a tap instead of drinking from a plastic bottle of water shipped from the other side of the world.
-Bottled water would have seemed ridiculous 100 years ago, but now people it wherever they go.
+Bottled water would have seemed ridiculous 100 years ago, but now people take them wherever they go.

 Brown Bagged It